After you get hired, it’s now time to face the equity research interviews.

 Terminal value is the present value of all cash flows beyond the projected period.
 It is commonly computed using the Gordon growth model or using exit multiples.

-What is mid-year convention in Discounted Cash Flows?
+Q.31: What is a mid-year convention in Discounted Cash Flows?

 As such, instead of using discount rates of 1 for the first year, 2 for the second year, etc., the analyst uses 1.5, 2.5 and so on and so forth.